Planning Tools & Resources

 - www.finaid.org offers an overall look at financial aid, where to look for it and how to get it.

-- www.californiacashforcollege.org lists free Cash for College workshops in your area where you and your parents can get help filling out the FAFSA.
+- Cash 4 College lists free Cash for College workshops in your area where you and your parents can get help filling out the FAFSA.
 You may even win an additional $1,000 scholarship at a Cash for College workshop.

 - www.icanaffordcollege.com for information on California Community Colleges and other kinds of financial aid.

-- www.chafee.csac.ca.gov provides information on this exciting opportunity for foster youth and former foster youth.
+- www.chafee.csac.ca.gov provides information on opportunities for foster youth and former foster youth.

 Student Athletes